lean-delivery/lean-delivery.github.io-src/content/articles/3_sonarqube.rst

 -  third-party **sonar-checkstyle-plugin** without profiles
 -  third-party **sonar-pmd-plugin** without profiles

-So if you install all 4 plugins and leave Quality Profiles settings as is then only Sonar way profile will be used for java code verification, in other words you will use out of the box plugin while 3 other stay unused.
-To use for verification all 4 plugins I usually create custom profile which includes rules from all 4 plugins.
+If you install all 4 plugins and leave Quality Profiles settings without changes, then only the Sonar way profile will be used for java code verification - in other words, you will use the out-of-the-box plugin only, while the other 3 will stay unused.
+To use all 4 plugins for verification I usually create a custom profile that includes the rules from all 4 plugins.
 We are planning to add this custom profile to the role.

-One more important note about custom profiles.
-When you update a plugin and there are new active rules included into update, make sure the new rules are activated in custom profile also, otherwise there will be no effect from the update.
-You may do it this way - just after plugin update go to Rules, select Available Since filter and set current date.
+Let me point out another important thing about custom profiles.
+When you update a plugin and this update contains new active rules, make sure the rules are activated in custom profile as well, otherwise the update won’t make any difference.
+You may do it this way.
+After the plugin gets updated, go to 'Rules', select 'Available Since' filter and set the current date.
-Then in Quality Profile filter select built-in and custom profiles one after another.
-Number of new active rules should be the same.
-It there are no new rules in custom profile - activate them manually.
+Then in 'Quality Profile' filter select 'built-in' and 'custom profiles' one after another.
+The number of new active rules should be the same.
+It there are no new rules in the custom profile, activate them manually.

-Next step is **Quality Gates** setup.
-It's a metrics set, according to which code verification is treated as successful or failed.
+Next step is **Quality Gates** setup. .
+It's a set of metrics, according to which code verification is either successful or failed.
-`Default quality gates <https://sonarcloud.io/organizations/lean-delivery/quality_gates/show/9>`_ contain code coverage percentage, duplication percentage, and also Maintanability, Reliability, Security ratings.
-I usually use more simple `custom set <https://sonarcloud.io/organizations/lean-delivery/quality_gates/show/7770>`_, because not all projects have the code coverage and not all teams have capacity to fix non-critical issues, that's why ratings are not required and it's enough not to pass blockers, criticals (and sometimes majors).
-We are planning to add custom quality gates import to the role.
+`Default quality gates <https://sonarcloud.io/organizations/lean-delivery/quality_gates/show/9>`_ contain code coverage percentage, duplication percentage, and Maintanability, Reliability, Security ratings.
+I usually use a simpler `custom set <https://sonarcloud.io/organizations/lean-delivery/quality_gates/show/7770>`_, as not every project has the code coverage and not every team has the capacity to fix non-critical issues.In such cases ratings are not required and it's enough not to miss out blockers, criticals (or sometimes majors).
+We plan to add the possibility to import custom quality gates to the role.

-Next you need to do is to bind SonarQube to your CI tool.
+Then you need to bind SonarQube to your CI tool.
 In this article I'm going to use Jenkins.
 Firstly go to  **Administration > Configuration > Webhooks** and add Jenkins webhook
 (this step can be done by the role).
 Secondly, in Jenkins you need to install SonarQube Scanner plugin, add SonarQube Server in **Manage Jenkins > Configure System** and set:

-- name (any, will be used later in pipeline)
+- name (any name, it will be used later in the pipeline)
 - SonarQube url
 - token you've added for admin user